Georgiy L. Stenchikov

 Georgiy L. Stenchikov is an applied mathematician and climate scientist focusing on studies of physical processes that govern the Earth's climate.
 He is a professor in the Department of Earth Science and Engineering at the King Abdullah University of Science and Technology in Saudi Arabia.

 Stenchikov's research is focused on atmospheric physics, climate modeling, aerosols, radiative transfer, fluid dynamics, climate impacts of volcanic eruptions, and mineral dust.
 He has authored two books, Mathematical Modeling of Climate (in Russian) and Gotterdämmerung Globale Folgen eines atomaren Konflikts (in German).
 He has authored over 300 articles in journals, including Science, Journal of Geophysical Research: Atmospheres, and Atmospheric Chemistry and Physics.
 He contributed to the Nobel Prize-winning report from the Intergovernmental Panel on Climate Change (IPCC-AR4) of 2007 and has been awarded a Prize from the Council of Ministers of the Soviet Union for his work on climate impact modeling.
-In 2022 he received a Future of Life Award for Nuclear Winter research.
+In 2022 he received a Future of Life Award for nuclear winter research.

 Education and early career

-Stenchikov obtained his master's degree in Physics and Mathematics from the Moscow Physical-Technical Institute in 1973 and went on to earn a Ph.D. in Numerical and Analytical Study of Weak Plasma Turbulence from the same university in 1977.
-He then completed his Habilitation in Modeling the Large-Scale Anthropogenic Impacts on Climate in 1989 from the Computer Center of the USSR Academy of Sciences in Moscow, Russia.
-From 1976 to 1992, he worked at the Computer Center of the USSR Academy of Sciences as a junior scientist, senior scientist, and Head of the Branch of Mathematical Modeling of Anthropogenic Impacts.
+Stenchikov obtained his master's degree in Physics and Mathematics from the Moscow Physical-Technical Institute in 1973, and earned a Ph.D. in Numerical and Analytical Study of Weak Plasma Turbulence from the same university in 1977.
+He then completed his habilitation in Modeling the Large-Scale Anthropogenic Impacts on Climate in 1989 from the Computer Center of the USSR Academy of Sciences in Moscow, Russia.
+From 1976 to 1992, he worked at the Computer Center of the USSR Academy of Sciences as a junior scientist, senior scientist, and head of the Branch of Mathematical Modeling of Anthropogenic Impacts.
 During this tenure, his team conducted computational analyses that explored the impact of human activities on Earth's climate.
-In the 1980s, with Vladimir Aleksandrov, he led the studies of the climatic consequences of a Nuclear War, conducting the first 3-D simulation of climate response to massive emissions of soot in the forest and urban fires fought by nuclear explosions, the effect called Nuclear Winter.
+In the 1980s, with Vladimir Alexandrov, he led the studies of the climatic consequences of a nuclear war, conducting the first 3-D simulation of climate response to massive emissions of soot in the forest and urban fires fought by nuclear explosions, the effect called nuclear winter.

 Career

-Since 1992 Stenchikov has worked with Alan Robock on the effects of explosive volcanism on Earth's climate in the Department of Meteorology at the University of Maryland, College Park, USA.
-In 1998, he became a research professor in the Department of Environmental Sciences of Rutgers University and worked there for a decade.
-From 2009 to 2021, he was a founding Professor and a chair of the Earth Sciences and Engineering Program at King Abdullah University of Science and Technology (KAUST) in Saudi Arabia.
+Since 1992, Stenchikov has worked with Alan Robock on the effects of explosive volcanism on Earth's climate in the Department of Meteorology at the University of Maryland, College Park, USA.
+In 1998, he became a research professor in the Department of Environmental Sciences of Rutgers University, and worked there for a decade.
+From 2009 to 2021, he was a founding professor and a chair of the Earth Sciences and Engineering Program at King Abdullah University of Science and Technology (KAUST) in Saudi Arabia.